-Now for the burning question: how much does it cost to train employees?
+How much does it cost to train employees?

 According to the Association for Talent Development, organizations spend an average of $1 252 on employee training and development.
 Although this figure is a helpful starting point, it’s just an average.
 The amount you spend on employee training will vary depending on factors such as:

 - The employee’s skill set and learning ability

 Some people are faster learners than others, so the costs of upskilling two people to the same level can vary.